COMPREHENSIVE

 • Food Allergies and food sensitivities

-• Infections (bacterial, yeast/fungi/candida, parasites, viruses, tick-borne infections)
+• Infections (bacterial, parasites, viruses, tick-borne infections)

 • Toxins/chemicals/mold exposure